 Much like Mr. Fantastic, who can stretch himself into different shapes and sizes, responsive email must be flexible to the device on which it’s being viewed.
 Regardless of the email, it’s crucial to optimize for multiple devices and email services.
 This format allows your mobile users to easily view your emails on the go.

 There are a few things to remember when updating your email format.
 Responsive emails should include straightforward messaging, which means cutting down on complex design elements and eliminating long-form copy.
-However, as vital as responsive email is, it can be difficult to optimize design for every email client or device out there.
+However, as vital as responsive email is, it can be difficult to optimize the design for every email client or device out there.

 Potential complications may include: